Adaptive Contrastive Decoding in Retrieval-Augmented Generation for Handling Noisy Contexts: Experimental Results

 \subsection{Main Results}

-\paragraph{Performance on RAG} As shown in Table \ref{table:main_results_main}, \ours\ outperforms the baselines across all datasets and models, especially considering the full test data (All).
-Similar trends in performance are observed for {\scshape Llama3 8B} and {\scshape Mistral 7B}, as detailed in Appendix \ref{sec:appendix_main_results}.
+\paragraph{Performance on RAG} As shown in Table \ref{table:main_results_main}, \ours\ outperforms the baselines across all datasets and models within the RAG framework, particularly when considering the full test data (All).
 When analyzing the performance by dividing the data into two subsets based on whether the retrieved context is gold ($\text{Subset}_{\text{Gold}}$) or not ($\text{Subset}_{\text{Noisy}}$), \ours\ achieves either the best or second-best performance. $\text{\cu}_{D}$ demonstrates performance comparable to \ours\ on $\text{Subset}_{\text{Noisy}}$.
 However, it shows a significant drop on $\text{Subset}_{\text{Gold}}$, indicating a tendency to ignore gold context while handling noisy context.
 It is notable that both CAD and $\text{\cu}_{F}$ exhibit a significant drop in their performance under noisy conditions.

 \paragraph{Performance under Parametric Knowledge} We aim to analyze the model's performance across various aspects, focusing specifically on its parametric knowledge.
-We estimate whether the model possesses relevant parametric knowledge for a given question based on its accuracy when only the question is provided.
-We consider two subsets under the following conditions: (1) \textit{Known-noisy}: the model has parametric knowledge and noisy context is retrieved.
-(2) \textit{Unknown-gold}: the model does not have parametric knowledge and gold context is retrieved.
+We estimate whether the model possesses relevant parametric knowledge for a given question based on its accuracy in a closed-book setting ($\text{Reg}_{Cls}$).
+We consider two subsets under the following conditions: (1) \textit{Known-noisy}: the model has parametric knowledge of the given question and noisy context is retrieved.
+(2) \textit{Unknown-gold}: the model does not have parametric knowledge of the given question and gold context is retrieved.